BLANK-TH/twitch-bot/commands.md

 Time until Christmas (in UTC).
 ### Sabotage
 **Command**: `sabotage [add/remove] [value]`
 Posts a random message sabotaging BLANK.
-Mods can also use this command to add phrases to the sabotage list.
+Mods can also use this command to add/remove phrases to the sabotage list.

 ## Utility Commands
 ### Help